 "ACFO" is a non-IFRS financial measure.
 The REIT calculates ACFO in accordance with the Real Property Association of Canada's White Paper on Adjusted Cash Flow from Operations for IFRS issued in February 2019.
 ACFO is calculated as cash flow from operating activities subject to certain adjustments, to (a) remove the impact of: (i) changes in non-cash working capital that are not sustainable in nature; (ii) amortization of financing costs and indemnity payable in respect of the third party tenant portfolio sublease structure; and (iii) capital expenditures and (b) deduct interest expense.
-Beginning in Q1 2019 the REIT adopted a capital expenditure reserve of 0.5% of base rent in the ACFO calculation, which is used as a factor in evaluating the ACFO payout ratio.
+Beginning in Q1 2019, the REIT adopted a capital expenditure reserve of 0.5% of base rent in the ACFO calculation.
 To date the REIT has not incurred capital expenditure costs.
 The capital expenditure reserve is based on management's best estimate of cost that the REIT may incur, related to the sustaining/maintaining of the existing leased area.